FasterSpeeding/Yuyo/README.md

 # Support

-Go to the [support server](https://discord.gg/bZ7BrYJ63g) for support with Tanjun.
+Go to the [support server](https://discord.gg/bZ7BrYJ63g) for support.

 # Contributing